yevheniiairapetian/to-do-list-app/README.md

-# To-do list app
+# To-do-list app

 ## Description:
-This repo contains a simple responsive to-do app developed with jQuery, jQuery UI, jQuery Mobile, Popper.js, and Bootstrap
+This repository contains a simple responsive to-do app developed with jQuery, jQuery UI, jQuery Mobile, Popper.js, and Bootstrap

 ## Key Features:
 - The user can read a simple guide on how to use the app on mobile/desktop in the form of a Bootstrap accordion